 Punitive Damages

 Punitive damages are not awarded in every personal injury case.
 When they are, the jury or judge determines the amount based on the defendant’s conduct and the severity of the injury.
-The purpose of punitive damages is to punish the defendant, so the amount awarded may be higher in cases where the defendant’s actions were particularly egregious.
+The purpose of punitive damages is to punish the defendant.
+Therefore, the amount awarded may be higher in cases where the defendant’s actions were particularly egregious.
 An example of when punitive damages are sought would be a drunk driver hitting another car.

 Several factors can affect the compensation awarded in a personal injury lawsuit in Texas.
 These include: